-It is easy to avoid planning your estate.
-Most people do not want to think of their own demise.
+It is easy to avoid creating your estate plan.
 But it is important to plan accordingly so you can make sure your wishes are properly documented and executed when the time arises.

 Revocable Living Trust

 If you want your loved ones to avoid the costs, headaches and time associated with probate, consider having a revocable living trust.
 A revocable trust is a document created by you to manage your assets during your lifetime and distribute the remaining assets after your death.
 The grantor or settlor is the person who creates a trust.
 The trustee is the person responsible for the management of the trust assets.
 You can serve as trustee, or you may appoint another person, bank or trust company to serve as your trustee.
 The trust is revocable, therefore you may modify or terminate the trust during your lifetime, as long as you are not incapacitated.